 Registering a death

-A death must be registered within 5 days of its occurrence.
+It is a requirement of the Births and Deaths Registration Regulations 1953 that all deaths are registered within 5 days of the death.
 This period may be extended in exceptional circumstances and if the Coroner is involved.
 The registration must take place in the district where the death happened.

 Who can register a death?